 - Enjoy wild animals from a distance.
 Never handle or attempt to pet or feed wildlife.
 Do not keep wildlife as pets.

 - Secure trash and recycling bins and containers.
-Visit Trash Concerns for more information.
+See above trash concerns for more information.

 - Regularly clean outdoor grills